tpgmartin/tpgmartin.github.io/_posts/2018-02-11-information-retrieval-models-vector-space-model.md

     IDF(w)=\log\frac{M+1}{df(w)}
 $$

-where $M$ is the total number of documents in the collection, $df(w)$ is "document frequency" the number of documents that contain the given term, $w$.
-The $1$ in the numerator is just to prevent $IDF(w)$ reducing to zero in as $df(w)$ approached $M$.
+where `M` is the total number of documents in the collection, `df(w)` is "document frequency" the number of documents that contain the given term, `w`.
+The `1` in the numerator is just to prevent `IDF(w)` reducing to zero in as `df(w)` approached `M`.

 ## TF Transformation

 Similar to IDF, TF transformation penalises commonly occurring words.
 However, in this case, this penalty applies to words found in the target document only.
 As before, the presence of a given query term in a document is less relevant the more frequent it occurs in that document.
 This is often given by taking the logarithm of frequency with which a word query term occurs in a document.
 This is simply because logarithmic growth is very slow.
-The most effective transformation that is commonly used is known as BM25 TF, where we replace our naive $count(w,d)$ with $TF(w,d)$, given by the following equation,
+The most effective transformation that is commonly used is known as BM25 TF, where we replace our naive `count(w,d)` with `TF(w,d)`, given by the following equation,

 $$
-    TF(w,d)=\frac{(k+1)*count(w,d)}{count(w,d)+k}
+    TF(w,d)=\frac{(k+1)count(w,d)}{count(w,d)+k}
 $$

-for some parameter $k\geq0$.
-Unlike a simple logarithmic function, $TF(w,d)$ above is bounded above by $k+1$.
-This is important to prevent any one term from dominating query results: a term cannot spam query responses.
+for some parameter `k\geq0`.
+Unlike a simple logarithmic function, `TF(w,d)` above is bounded above by `k+1`.
+This is important to prevent any one term from dominating query results: a single term cannot spam query responses.

-## Document Length Normalization
+## Document Length Normalisation

 Finally, we want our similarity rankings to be able to take into account total document length.
 This is important to consider as a longer document is more likely to match a query - there's simply more text that could match the query text.
 An effective approach is to use pivoted length normalisation, which both penalises documents that are longer than the average document length, and rewards documents that are shorter.
 This variable DLN is given as,